 The registration procedure for a sub-threshold manager is comparatively simple and takes about one month.
-A full licensing procedure varies between six and even more than twelve months.
+A full licensing procedure varies between six and twelve months or even more.
 For the details on registered and fully licensed managers, see 2.1.2 Common Process for Setting Up Investment Funds.

-2.3.5 Rules Concerning Marketing of Alternative Funds
+2.3.5 Rules Concerning Pre-marketing of Alternative Funds

-On 2 August 2021, the harmonised European regime for pre-marketing of alternative investment funds came into force, based on the EU Directive on cross-border distribution of investment funds (Directive (EU) 2019/1160 and the related Regulation (EU) 2019/1156).
-The new regime leads to a stricter regulation of pre-marketing activities and of the content of marketing materials.
+On 2 August 2021, the harmonised European regime for pre-marketing of alternative investment funds came into force, based on the EU Directive on cross-border distribution of investment funds (Directive (EU) 2019/1160 and the related Regulation (EU) 2019/1156), leading to a stricter regulation of pre-marketing activities and of the content of marketing materials.
 The European marketing regime provided by the EU Directive only applies to marketing activities by, or on behalf of, EU managers.

 The German Implementation Act, however, extends the EU pre-marketing rules to non-EU managers.
-The commencement of premarketing of an AIF in Germany by a German or non-German manager (except for "registered only" managers) needs to be notified to BaFin directly or through the respective regulator of an EU manager, and any subscription by German investors within 18 months following the commencement of pre-marketing will require adherence to the formal marketing notification and, thus, precludes reverse solicitation.
-Furthermore, the European Securities and Markets Authority (ESMA) released guidelines on the fair and not misleading standard of content of marketing materials.
-The new guidelines mirror the rather strict rules under the MiFID regime.
+The commencement of pre-marketing of an AIF in Germany by a German or non-German manager (except for "registered only" managers) needs to be notified to BaFin directly or through the respective regulator of an EU manager, and any subscription by German investors within 18 months following the commencement of pre-marketing will require adherence to the formal marketing notification and, thus, precludes reverse solicitation.